EmriN5347/github-tutorial/README.md

 * `git checkout -- filename` - Suppose you're working on a repo with someone else, and you accidentally started editing a file that you shouldn't have (because you know you're going to get a merge conflict, and you'd rather avoid it altogether than have to deal with it).
 * `git reset head` - You would want to remove the broken file from the stage with this command.
+* `git log`&`git revert` - you get the "SHA" key then you type `git revert` then paste the "SHA" key to remove a paste commit.

+---
+## Fork/Clone

+* "Forking" a project is when you copy another repository.
+Forking is creating a bridge from the original to your repo, and you could create pull request to improve the orignal user's project
+1. "Cloning" is a way to copy the things in that repo into your ide.
+    a. go to the clipboard and copy the ssh key.
+    b. then go to your ide
+    c. type `git clone` then paste the ssh key
+    d. finally cd into that file and have fun